dorian-sz/Portfolio-Dorian-Szatmari/README.md

 - CV download

 ## Run the website
-Since it's still unfinished you will have to run it on your localhost.
-To do this you will need
+If you choose you can run the website on your localhost.
+To do this you will need nodejs to be installed on your computer.

 Navigate to ./portfolio